Our play-based approach

-Science: Bea Lehmann and Alexandra Aubertin take turns offering age-appropriate science projects on Thursdays for the foxes our pre-K children
+Science: Bea Lehmann and Alexandra Aubertin take turns offering age-appropriate science projects on Tuesdays for the foxes our pre-K children

-Creative Cooking: Once a week the children prepare together healthy snack recipes and increase their fine motor, cooking, measuring skills and recipe "reading" with chef Bea and Yvonne
+Creative Cooking: Once a week the children prepare together healthy snack recipes and increase their fine motor, cooking, measuring skills and recipe "reading" with our chefs Bea, Maren, Hatun and Alexandra.

 Learning Garden: During the school year the children tend our gardens with Yvonne and Bea on a regular basis.
 We plant, explore the habitants of the soil, harvest and enjoy our own fresh produce.
 We playfully enhance physical activity, language arts, healthy eating habits, and environmental awareness.